CS4641-Group-96/fantasy-football/index.md

 # Problem / Definition

-To help fans get the best chance at having a high-powered team, we aim to help them identify the best players.
+To help fans get the best chance at having a high-powered team, it's crucial identify the best players.
 More specifically, what better way to do such than to predict the highest-scoring fantasy position, the quarterback?
 We aim to predict the rankings/fantasy points for all NFL quarterbacks using machine learning for the upcoming season so that fantasy teams can pick the best players and win their league.

 # Methods Algorithms and Libraries